G9211 Ningbo–Zhoushan Expressway: Cengang bridge

 Cengang bridge is the first bridge in the project.
 Crossing Cengang waterway, the bridge connects Zhoushan Island with Lidiao Island.
 The length of the bridge is 793 meters and the bridge has 4 lanes of traffic.

 Xiangjiaomen Bridge

 Xiangjiaomen Bridge, the second bridge in the project, crosses Xiangjiaomen waterway.
 The bridge connects Lidiao Island with Fuchi Island.
 With a length of 951 meters and four lanes of traffic, the bridge has a span of 150 meters.
 Ships of up to 500 tons of displacement can navigate under the bridge safely.

 Taoyaomen Bridge

 Taoyaomen Bridge is the third bridge in the project.
 Ships of up to 2000 tons of displacement can navigate under the bridge safely.

 Xihoumen Bridge

 Xihoumen Bridge is the fourth bridge in the project.
-The construction work began on May, 2004.
+The construction work began in May 2004.
 The bridge is designed as a suspension bridge and it has the second longest span in the world.
 Ships of up to 30000 tons of displacement can go navigate under the bridge safely.